Volunteer Name: Mattie Webb

 I used the online chat quite frequently.
 Lori answered all of my questions in rapid fashion.
 I would have liked to have more follow-up emails between the time when I paid my full dues (approx. 45 days out) and my day of departure for the trip.

-ABV: we send in total 10 emails when you apply until the day you travel, and only 2 after you pay the balance of the trip and one email while you ar ein country, volunteers have all the options to communicate with us.
+ABV: we send in total 10 emails when you apply until the day you travel, and 2 after you pay the balance of the trip and one email each week while you are in country, volunteers have all the options to communicate with us, and on the chat online as well.

 9.1.
 What do you think about the reservation system online?